 Revenue Measurement with GA4 eCommerce Tracking

-Spring cleaning, annual planning, or the fast-approaching July deadline to switch to the newest Google Analytics, GA4.
+Spring cleaning, annual planning, or the forced switch to the newest Google Analytics, GA4.
 All are great opportunities to think through a new approach to your measurement and KPI strategy.
 Rather than settle for vanity metrics, use the update to GA4 as your chance to explore the flexibility of the new Google Analytics event structure.
 GA4 gives you the tools you need to easily track events that actually matter to your business.
 One key metric many look to is the sales driven by a website, and eCommerce tracking in GA4 is a great way to measure it.

 Benefits of Tracking eCommerce Events